achorg/ach2025-website/en/cfp.md

 ### Conference Time Zone

 ACH 2026 will be scheduled in Central Time, with sessions taking place from approximately 9:00 am – 6:00 pm Central Time.

-## Code of Conduct

-ACH 2026 is dedicated to creating a safe, respectful, and collegial conference environment for the benefit of everyone who attends and for the advancement of research and scholarship in the field.
-ACH 2026 has adapted the ACH Conference Code of Conduct:

-ACH is dedicated to providing a harassment-free conference experience for everyone regardless of gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, origin, religion, or employment status and role.
-By attending ACH events, you signal your commitment to contributing to a safe and inclusive experience for all.
-We do not tolerate harassment of event participants in any form, whether events are held virtually, face-to-face, or on social media platforms.
-Participants in ACH events violating these rules may be barred or banned from ACH activities at the discretion of the organizers.

-Harassment includes but is not limited to: derogatory verbal comments; sexist, racist, or otherwise discriminatory jokes and language; sexual and/or discriminatory text or audio-visual material in conference spaces (virtual or face-to-face), unless being critiqued in an academic context; deliberate intimidation; stalking; following; harassing photography or recording; questioning someone’s right to use the restroom of their choice; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.
-If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the event.

-ACH 2026 seeks to uphold these values throughout the submission and review process as well as during the conference itself.
-Please familiarize yourself with the reporting guidelines and our process for addressing violations.

 ### Accessibility